Policyholder vs Insured vs Named Driver: Understanding the Difference

 • Policy notices and renewal communications

 However, unless they are also the policyholder, a named insured cannot make policy changes on their own.
-If you want to understand how each of these coverage types works, our guide on what to look for when shopping for car insurance is a great starting point.
+To understand how all of these coverage types work together, our guide on how to read your car insurance policy is a great starting point.
+You can also review who to list as named drivers on your policy to make sure everyone is properly covered.

 Additional Insured